opencost/opencost/README.md

 We :heart: pull requests!
 See [`CONTRIBUTING.md`](CONTRIBUTING.md) for information on buiding the project from source and contributing changes.

-To test that the server is running, you can hit [http://localhost:9003/costDataModel?timeWindow=1d](http://localhost:9003/costDataModel?timeWindow=1d)

 ## Licensing

 Licensed under the Apache License, Version 2.0 (the "License")